zorbash/zorbash.github.com/content/post/deploying-kitto-with-resin-io.md

 #### Install Elixir

-You can follow the official instructions at http://elixir-lang.org/install.html or you can use the official [Kitto Docker image][kittod-docker-image] for local development.
+You can follow the official instructions at http://elixir-lang.org/install.html or you can use the official [Kitto Docker image][kitto-docker-image] for local development.

 #### Get the Installer